 Prepare for and make each stroke,

 Move from one place to another between strokes, and

 Move to the next teeing area after completing a hole.

-A player should prepare in advance for the next stroke and be ready to play when it is his or her turn.When it is the player’s turn to play:
+A player should prepare in advance for the next stroke and be ready to play when it is their turn.When it is the player’s turn to play:

-It is recommended that the player make the stroke in no more than 40 seconds after he or she is (or should be) able to play without interference or distraction, and
+It is recommended that the player make the stroke in no more than 40 seconds after they are (or should be) able to play without interference or distraction, and

 The player should usually be able to play more quickly than that and is encouraged to do so.